Dr Tom Rutter

 I arrived at the University of Sheffield in 2012 after six years at Sheffield Hallam University, before which I taught at University College London (where I took my PhD) and then at London South Bank University.
 Before that, I studied for my BA at St John’s College, Oxford.

 My main area of expertise is Renaissance literature, especially drama.
 My PhD explored the representation of work on the early modern stage; when rewriting my thesis as a book I became increasingly interested in playing companies and how they bring together the activities of disparate groups such as dramatists, actors, audiences, patrons, theatre owners and booksellers, offering a way of linking dramatic production to wider forces in society.
+This 'repertory approach' informed my second monograph, which focused on a single company, the Admiral’s Men.
+My main current project is on early modern drama and science.

 I am co-director of the Sheffield Centre for Early Modern Studies.